dClimate/dClimate-Zarr-Client/README.md

 ### ipfs_retrieval.py

 Functions for accessing zarrs over IPFS/IPNS.
-Functionality includes resolving IPNS keys to IPFS hashes based on key names, as well as using `ipldstore` to open the zarrs that those IPFS hashes point to.
+Functionality includes resolving IPNS keys to IPFS hashes based on key names, as well as using `py-hamt` to open the zarrs that those IPFS hashes point to.

 ##  Usage: